metaflow/apex-recoil/README.md

 Some images and reference materials come from [Apex Legends Wiki](https://apexlegends.fandom.com/wiki).

 Thus multimedia content from [assets](./assets) <ins>is NOT under Apache 2.0 License</ins>.
 Get in touch with EA if you want to use it.

+## Running the app

+For development run `npm run devstart` and open `http://localhost:3000`.

+Deployment is completely static and assembled with `npm run static`.
+Copy files from `./static` to the web server dir.